nomatu/CS523_Project/README.md

 ## References
 <a id="1">[1]</a>
 Ali Davody, David Ifeoluwa Adelani, Thomas Klein- bauer, and Dietrich Klakow.
-On the effect of normal- ization layers on differentially private training of deep neural networks.
+On the effect of normalization layers on differentially private training of deep neural networks.
 CoRR, abs/2006.10919, 2020.